-Did you know if you’re the owner of a property you cannot turn off the utility’s?
+Did you know that if you’re the owner of a property, you cannot turn off the utility’s?
 Only the occupant can do that.
 That was a bad one.

 What came next was not a suggestion that came from me, but from their 19 and 20 year old boys.
 They said, "let’s move in to our house now".
 Risky and not advisable was what I expressed professionally, but personally, I was pulling for them.